Julian Gonsalves: Personal life and education

 has served as the vice-president of the International Institute for Rural Reconstruction, based in the Philippines.

+Career

 Gonsalves is known for his work in the field of international rural and agricultural development, and is an awardee of the Sustainable Agriculture and Rural Development Award from Germany, bestowed on him in 1997.

-He also won the Global 500 Roll of Honour award from the United Nations Environment Programme in 1991.

-During his stint at the IIRR, he has been heading its appropriate technology unit and was also later the IIRR's vice president for programs.

-Gonsalves has proposed, field-tested, and developed the participatory workshop process for documenting best practices, now considered one of the more innovative services provided by IIRR.

 He has also worked as a research associate at the University of Dar es Salaam, and has organised training, communication, extension, and teaching posts in India.
 He served on the NGO Committee of the CGIAR.

+Awards

+Gonsalves won the Global 500 Roll of Honour award from the United Nations Environment Programme in 1991.